GenomicsStandardsConsortium/gensc.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to the GSC website GitHub Pages

-You can use the [editor on GitHub](https://github.com/GenomicsStandardsConsortium/gensc.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 To see the website generated from this Repo: https://genomicsstandardsconsortium.github.io/gensc.github.io/

+This GitHub repo contains all the code and pages requried to generate the above website, its writen almost entirely in MarkDown (MD).
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-## Markdown
+## What is Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Below are the simple text format conventions:

 ```markdown
 Syntax highlighted code block